 University-wide Bodies and Centres of Expertise and Research are not shown in the diagram, but information on these can be found in the menu on the left-hand side of this page.

 The University of Gothenburg’s organisation is regulated by the University’s Rules of Procedure, which give a specific description of the overall structure of the organisation and its decision-making paths, as well as what responsibilities and tasks the different staff positions and functions within the organisation are to have.
 You will find the University’s Rules of Procedure here.

-Pam Fredman is University of Gothenburg's Vice-Chancellor since september 2006.
+Pam Fredman is the University of Gothenburg's Vice-Chancellor since 1st of July 2006.